moenarch/moenarchbook/guide/src/cli/watch.md

 # The watch command

 The `watch` command is useful when you want your book to be rendered on every file change.
-You could repeatedly issue `mdbook build` every time a file is changed.
-But using `mdbook watch` once will watch your files and will trigger a build automatically whenever you modify a file; this includes re-creating deleted files still mentioned in `SUMMARY.md`!
+You could repeatedly issue `moenarchbook build` every time a file is changed.
+But using `moenarchbook watch` once will watch your files and will trigger a build automatically whenever you modify a file; this includes re-creating deleted files still mentioned in `SUMMARY.md`!